 - More Affordable: The biggest advantage of these conversions comes in the form of affordability.
 As we’ve discussed, these alterations can cost significantly less than the side-entry option (up to half the price in some instances).

 - Regular Parking Options: Because of changes necessary to perform a side-entry conversion, those vehicles can’t operate in certain parking spots.
 This problem isn’t present with the rear-entry type.
 Instead, these vans are able to park in any parking lot spot available to an unconverted van (though there is an issue with parallel parking, which we’ll discuss in a bit).

-- Wheelchair User Situated in the Middle of the Vehicle: The rear-entry conversions can maintain the center seats, allowing the wheelchair user to be located between them.
+- Wheelchair User Situated in the Middle of the Vehicle: Rear-entry handicap vans can maintain the center seats, allowing the wheelchair user to be located between them.
 This provides a better attendant opportunity to sit next to the person in the chair.

-- More Standard Seats: With the option of a fold-down rear bench, and the ability to maintain the center seats, the rear-entry wheelchair van provides more seating positions inside the vehicle for larger families.
+- More Standard Seats: With the option of a fold-down rear bench, and the ability to maintain the center seats, rear-entry wheelchair vans provide more seating positions inside the vehicle for larger families.